noahehall/theBookOfNoah/0current/architectural thinking/microservices.md

 ### decomposition patterns

 - break a component into logical steps, convert each step into a service that can be reused and scaled
-- core goal is to make services smaller, thereby more scalable as demand fluxuates across service boundaries
+- core goal is to make services smaller, thereby more scalable as demand fluxtuates across service boundaries

 #### domain based decomposition